 Note: The source code for Ubuntu might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 10 developers contributed to Ubuntu.
-This project has a relatively large team, in the top 10% of all project teams on Open Hub.
+Over the past twelve months, 6 developers contributed to Ubuntu.
+This is an average size team compared to all projects on Open Hub.

 Ubuntu is written mostly in C.